zheka-morskoi/devconnector/README.md

 # DevConnector

 > Small social network app built with the MERN stack.
-This is part of [Brad Traversy's](https://www.udemy.com/user/brad-traversy) "MERN Stack Front To Back" Udemy course
+This is part of [Brad Traversy's](https://www.udemy.com/user/brad-traversy) "MERN Stack Front To Back" Udemy course.
+Static bootstrap-theme is taken from the same course.

 You will need to create a keys.js in the server config folder with